 Step 1.
 Open the Settings application on any one of your iOS devices that is synced with your iCloud account.

 Step 2.
-Tap the iCloud tab and select the Storage & Backup option.
-You’ll see your Total Storage and Available Storage.
-And you’ll also see a Manage Storage button.
+Tap the iCloud tab and select the Storage option at the very top.
+You’ll see your total iCloud storage and Available Storage.
+And you’ll also see a Manage Storage tab.
 Tap that one.

 If you don’t want iCloud backing up your data at all, you can choose to delete the backup which also turns off the auto-backup option.
 Just remember to plug your device into your computer and backup to iTunes or you could find yourself in a bind in the future.